|

 Graphene has a single Raman-active phonon of E2g symmetry, observed as an intense band in the Raman spectra.
 Apart from this band, the spectra exhibit a few other intense bands due to two-phonon Raman scattering.
 It has been argued that the enhancement of the two-phonon Raman bands of graphene is due to the specific electronic band structure of graphene with cone-like electronic bands (Dirac cones) close to the Fermi energy (Dirac points) (Fig. 1).
 The origin of the enhancement of the two-phonon Raman processes can be revealed by considering the Raman scattering process from a quantum-mechanical point of view.
 In the quantum-mechanical description of the Raman process, one takes into account the electrons, photons and phonons of the system, and their interactions.
-The resonant Raman intensity for Stokes processes is derived in fourth-order quantum-mechanical perturbation theory (Martin & Falicov, 1983) Here, , ; is the energy of the initial state, is the incident photon energy (laser excitation); , , are the energies of the intermediate (a, b,
+The resonant Raman intensity for Stokes processes is derived in fourth-order quantum-mechanical perturbation theory (Martin & Falicov, 1983) Here, The Raman

 |